MileHacker Logo

 • Uber operates in Marseille and surrounding areas; availability in Cassis can be limited.

-• Expect longer waiting periods for ride-shares in Cassis, especially off-season or late night.
+• Expect longer waiting periods for ride-shares in Cassis, especially off-season or late in the evening.

 • Always verify the driver and vehicle match app details for safety.

-• Share your journey details with a trusted contact for added safety.
+• Share your journey details with a trusted contact information for added safety.

 Public Transport Efficiency